 The Doctor of Education (Ed.D.) in Student Affairs Administration and Leadership Program may be completed in three years.
 The program length is based on how long the required UWL coursework would take to complete for a full-time student who does not need to complete any prerequisite coursework.
-Program length may be extended if students attend part-time or due to the requirements of an individual student's plan of coursework or dissertation.
+Program length is extended when students attend part-time or due to the requirements of an individual student's plan of coursework or dissertation.